 Last month, it was my tailbone that started to act up so badly that I could barely walk to the kitchen and back.
 My doctor confirmed it was sacroiliac joint pain, and although it was likely caused mainly by pregnancy hormones relaxing my pelvis too much too soon, the problem was exacerbated by instability from—you guessed it—weak glutes.

 I promptly went scrounging around YouTube in search of some workouts that might help.
-In one video by BodyLove Pilates, trainer Ali Handley shares a glute exercise that's done seated with a resistance band looped around the calves: While pushing the legs outwards into the band, you slowly lift and lower your heels as you maintain a steady amount of resistance.
+In one video by BodyLove Pilates, trainer Ali Handley shares an upper glute exercise that's done seated with a resistance band looped around the calves: While pushing the legs outwards into the band, you slowly lift and lower your heels as you maintain a steady amount of resistance.

 Watch a demo starting at minute 8:18: